manojpawar94/goprograminghub/_posts/_problemsolving/03-LeetCode-03-Problem-Longest-Substring-Without-Repeating-Characters.md

 }
 ```

-The provided Java code represents a solution to the "Longest Substring Without Repeating Characters" problem using the sliding window technique.
+The above solution is for the "Longest Substring Without Repeating Characters" problem using the sliding window technique.
 It efficiently finds the length of the longest substring without repeating characters within a given string `s`.
 Here's how the code works:

 1. The `lengthOfLongestSubstring` function takes a string `s` as input and returns an integer representing the length of the longest substring without repeating characters.
 2. It initializes an array `chars` of size 128 to keep track of character occurrences.